Gorrangarora/AI-Powered-Healthcare-Advisor/README.md

 ---

-## 📊 Model Details
+## Model Information

-- Feature Extraction: TF-IDF Vectorizer
+- Text Feature Extraction: TF-IDF
-- Classifier: Random Forest (Multi-Class Classification)
+- Classification Algorithm: Random Forest
-- Evaluation Metrics:
-  - Accuracy
-  - Precision
-  - Recall
+- Type: Multi-class classification
-  - F1 Score
+- Evaluation Metrics: Accuracy, Precision, Recall, F1 Score

 ---

-## 🚨 Emergency Detection Logic
+## Emergency Handling

-The system overrides ML prediction if critical symptoms are detected such as:
+If the user enters critical symptoms such as:

 - Chest pain
 - Breathlessness
 - Unconsciousness
 - Severe bleeding
-- Stroke indicators

-In such cases, it displays:

-**CRITICAL CONDITION – SEEK IMMEDIATE MEDICAL ATTENTION**
+The system will immediately display a warning message advising the user to seek medical help.

 ---

-## 🔮 Future Enhancements
+## Future Improvements

-- Multilingual Support
+- Multilingual support for regional languages
-- AI-Based Image Diagnosis
+- Image-based diagnosis using deep learning
-- Voice Interaction
+- Voice interaction support
-- Wearable Device Integration
+- Integration with wearable health devices
-- Personalized Health Tracking

 ---

-## ⚠️ Disclaimer
+## Disclaimer

-This system provides AI-generated preliminary health guidance and is not a substitute for professional medical diagnosis or treatment.
-Always consult a qualified healthcare provider for serious or persistent symptoms.
+This system is developed for academic and informational purposes only.
+It provides preliminary guidance and does not replace professional medical advice.
+Users are strongly advised to consult a qualified healthcare professional for proper diagnosis and treatment.

 ---

-## 👨‍💻 Author
+## Author

 Gorrang Arora
 B.Tech Computer Science & Engineering
 Manipal University Jaipur
 Academic Year: 2025–2026